 Let’s go back to the evolution of the mechanism.
 The time-data-stream-enabled prey registers a fast-moving object closing in on an attack vector.
 The urgency of flight can be programmatically interpreted in two entirely opposite ways.
 We can write some code to input, into the cognitive-locomotive circuit, the quantified imperative to get your arse in gear with two completely different instructions:

-1) with some urgency (goal-oriented), take us TO elsewhere (a place of safety)
+1) goal-oriented: with some urgency, take us TO elsewhere (TO a place of safety)

-2) with some urgency (cause-oriented), take us away FROM here (a place of danger)
+2) cause-oriented, with some urgency, take us away FROM here (FROM a place of danger)

 The first option has the future-oriented GOAL of attaining a place of safety whereas the second, and more common in our species, has the past-oriented CAUSE of removing the prey from the locus of danger.
 The time urgency data stream vector of these two probably-otherwise-identical creatures is therefore entirely opposite so, in defiance of Occam’s razor, we have added a seemingly-unnecessary extra layer of complexity to our model but we are dealing with the real world here and it is what it is :-) (I’ll actually get to the explanation later but, at this point, I need to stick with the central concepts of the model).